AmoebeLabs/swiss-army-knife-card-manual/docs/basics/tools-and-toolsets.md

   [sak-example-7]: ../assets/screenshots/sak-example-7.png
   [example 7]: ../examples/example-7.md

-The discs with the arc, icon and state use the same toolset (using a template) and use a toolset scale factor to get the required size of the toolset.
+The discs with the arc, icon, and state use the same toolset (using a template) and use a toolset scale factor to get the required size of the toolset.

 ![sak-example-7]